PATIENT REGISTRATION AND HEALTH HISTORY FORM

 Student availability in the clinics is limited by other academic requirements.
 It is important to the student for you to keep appointments.
 Please notify your student one day in advance if you must cancel an appointment.
 Treatment may be discontinued for patients who fail two appointments without prior notification, who are constantly late for their appointments, or continue to excessively cancel appointments, who fail to practice acceptable oral hygiene, or who are uncooperative with students and staff.

-Services are provided on a pay as you go basis unless other arrangements are made in advance.
+Services are provided on a pay as you go basis.
 Insurance payments are accepted following approval of pre-treatment estimates.
 Those charges not covered by insurance remain the responsibility of the patient.

 Clinical fees are subject to change.